dscp46/ax25systemd/README.md

 Prerequisite for this package is `ax25-tools`, `awk`.

 To build the package, you'll need `coreutils`, `dpkg`, and `fakeroot` on top of the prerequisites.
+Optionally, you'll need `lintian` to check the built package.